 Fr.
 Dick was replaced by several co-pastors: Fr.
 Kenneth Graehler (1977-1980), Fr.
 Sylvester Schroeder (1977-1989), and Fr.
 John Kane (1980-1989).
 Fr.
 Kane served as pastor from 1989 to 1991.
 During this period the interior of the church was renovated and the church grounds were beautified.
 The parish hired the first female pastoral associate, Sr. Rosemary Rexing, OSB, and the first lay director of religious education, D.El.
 Marisili.

 The next pastor was Fr.
 Philip Kreilein, who served from 1991 to 1999.
 During his tenure the cemetery was enlarged and the sisters’ house was demolished.
 In 1995 the parish voted in favor of razing the existing Spiritual Life Center in favor of a new structure.
+Fr.
+Phil also put in the fishpond on the east side outside the church.
 In 1998 the parish celebrated 150 years of continuous use of the present church.
 Bp.
 Gerland Gettlefinger presided over the ceremony.

 Fr.
 William Wargel served from 1999 to 2004 and started the church social (parish picnic).
 Fr.
 David Martin was the next pastor from 2004 to 2009.
 During his time, the rectory was fully remodeled.
 Fr.
 Jack Durchholz returned after being an associate at Ferdinand from 1995 to 1998 and served as pastor from 2009 to 2018.
 St. Ferdinand Church was renovated from 2015 to 2016.
 On March 1st, 2017, St. Ferdinand and St. Henry merged together and took the name Christ the King Parish.